Bhavyamadireddy123/AI-Resume-Screening/README.md

 # How to Use the Application
 1️.
 Enter the Job Description in the text box.

 2️.
 Upload Resumes (PDF format only).

 3️.
 Click "Rank Resumes" to initiate the screening process.

 4️.
 View the Ranked List of Candidates with similarity scores.

 The higher the similarity score, the better the resume matches the job description.

-Technologies Used
+# Technologies Used

-Python
+Python,
-Streamlit
+Streamlit,
-Pandas
+Pandas,
-Scikit-learn
+Scikit-learn,
-Spacy
+Spacy,
-PyPDF2
+PyPDF2,
-TF-IDF
+TF-IDF,
 Cosine Similarity

 # Methodology